Sample Search Warrants

 - Questions regarding Missouri law, what to include in the affidavit or forms, please contact the Clay County Prosecutors Office at 816-736-8300.

-- Questions regarding the HARCFL policy or procedures, please contact Director Lou Ann Stovall at [email protected]
+- Questions regarding the HARCFL policy or procedures, please contact Director SSA Sarah Lucas at email@example.com

 - Questions regarding Kansas law, please contact the District Attorney or County Attorney in which the evidence resides or the crime occurred.